 Skylights are very prone to leaking.
 With RV’s, the likelihood is even greater, since they are subjected to regular movement.
 Luckily it can be an easy fix.
 Inspect the skylight from your roof to see exactly where the leak is coming from.
 Scrape away any old sealant and make sure your surface is clean.
-It might take some elbow grease to remove the old sealant.
+It might take some elbow grease.
 Rub away any residue with mineral spirits and a rag.
 Once dry, cut the extension tube of your Flex Shot with scissors.
 This will help you control the size of your bead.
-From a 45-degree angle, press the nozzle completely around the seam where the RV’s roof meets the metal or plastic flanges of the skylight.
-Don’t leave any gaps in this area – or your RV will be susceptible to more leaks.
+From a 45-degree angle, press the nozzle completely around the seam where the roof meets the metal or plastic flanges of the skylight.
+Don’t leave any gaps in this area – or your skylight will be susceptible to more leaks.

-Remove the weather rubber strips from your windshield.
+Remove any damaged weather rubber strips from your windshield, if possible.
 For some, that might require unscrewing them.
 Completely clean and dry your entire windshield, making sure the area is free of dirt, oil, and debris.
-While Flex Shot comes in four different colors (white, almond, clear, and black), Flex Shot Clear is probably best for this project.
-It works like an invisible glue.
 Press the nozzle and caulk the outline of the windshield.
 If you get Flex Shot Clear in any unwanted areas, just wipe it away with a paper towel.
-Let the caulk dry for 48 to 72 hours before reapplying the weather rubber strips back to the windshield.
+Let the caulk dry for 48 to 72 hours before reapplying the weather strips back to the windshield.
 For extra bonding power, consider also using Flex Glue on your weather stripping.

-[Flex Tip: You can use Flex Shot over and over again.
-When using standard caulk, any leftovers will harden and end up getting trashed (a complete waste).
+You can use Flex Shot over and over again.
+When using standard caulk, any leftovers will harden and end up getting trashed.
 But with Flex Shot, just leave a small bead (approximately 1/8”) sticking out of the top of the nozzle.
-When you’re ready to reuse the can, pull out the bead of dried product and use Flex Shot again.]
+When you’re ready to reuse the can, pull out the bead of dried product and use Flex Shot again.

-To order Flex Seal Family Products, go here.
 If you have any questions or concerns about our products or how to order, our Customer Service Team is on standby waiting to help you at 833-411-3539.